About Student Success in Arts & Letters

 Four-Year Promise (4YP)

-4YP is a furtherance of Jump Start in that students in select Arts & Letters majors can decide to continue the 15-units/semester pre-enrollment program through graduation.
-4YP students are required to follow a prescribed roadmap of GE/GR, major, elective courses and remain in good academic standing.
-In return, the College of Arts & Letters “promises” that 4YP students will graduate in four years (eight semesters).
+4YP is a student success pre-enrollment program.
+Students in select Arts and Letters majors have the opportunity to be pre-enrolled in required courses each semester in order to graduate in four years.
+4YP students “promise” to follow a prescribed roadmap of GE/GR, major, and elective courses; have flexible scheduling availability; and remain in good academic standing.
+In return, the College of Arts and Letters “promises” that 4YP students will graduate in four years (eight semesters).

 Arts & Letters Professional Seminar Series (ALPSS)